AulonAjvazi/portfolio/README.md

 # Portfolio Status: Under Active Development
-Welcome to my portfolio repository!
+Welcome to my portfolio!
 This site is currently under active development as I change it with new features, and performance optimizations.

 [![Status](https://img.shields.io/badge/Status-Under%20Construction-yellow)](https://aulonajvazi.github.io/portfolio)